Portsmouth Dreadnoughts

 The Portsmouth Dreadnoughts are an American football team currently based in Portsmouth, England.
 The club was founded in 2012.
 The team is named after the famous battleship that was built in Portsmouth in 1906.
 The team play in the BAFA National Leagues South West Division.

 History

-The Portsmouth Dreadnoughts were founded in April 2012 by three players, Pete Southwood, Ben Bell and David Bennett.
+The Portsmouth Dreadnoughts were founded in April 2012 by four players, Pete Southwood, Ben Bell, Tom Cahill and David Bennett.
 They had met whilst playing and coaching for the Solent Thrashers, but found that the travel considerations of a long drive to Southampton from Horndean were significant enough to make them look into how to keep playing American Football, but not at such a distance.

 The team's first game was played against the Plymouth Extreme.